pvdam3/FoEC2/README.md

 ## Usage
 Please first make sure to have all the dependencies installed (see below).
 This pipeline requires that the paths to the input genomes be in a specific configuration file.
 In order to facilitate this, the `foec_setup.sh` script automatically creates this config file.
-Usage:
+Usage, where `infolder` is the path to a directory which only contains the input genomes in FASTA format:
 ```bash
 ./foec_setup.sh -g [infolder]
 ```